microsoft/secureboot_objects/Readme.md

 This repository is used to hold the secure boot objects recommended by Microsoft to use as the default KEK, DB, and DBX variables.
-This repository utilizes a script (`scripts/secure_boot_default_keys.py`) to generate the binary blobs based off of the `keystore.toml` configuration file.
+This repository utilizes a script (`scripts/secure_boot_default_keys.py`) to generate the binary blobs based off of the `FirmwareDefaults.toml` configuration file.

 On a release github release, the script is run and the generated binaries are bundled, zipped, and attached to the release so that they can be consumed by